automenta/mb7/doc/README.vsn.md

 ----------

-Below is an explanatory overview of **SemanticScribe**, written from a future perspective after the design has matured into a robust, widely-adopted platform.
+Below is an explanatory overview of **Netention**, written from a future perspective after the design has matured into a robust, widely-adopted platform.
 This narrative reflects a polished system where semantic matching—central to its collaborative and expressive power—has been fully realized.
 Implementation concerns are absent, focusing instead on the conceptual elegance, user experience, and reasoning behind the design choices.
 Open questions and ambiguities highlight